quicwg/base-drafts/draft-ietf-quic-http-mapping.md

 {{!I-D.hamilton-quic-transport-protocol}}.
 The QUIC crypto handshake MUST use TLS
 {{!I-D.thomson-quic-tls}}.

-While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake [Combined Crypto and Transport Handshake], HTTP/2-specific settings are conveyed in the HTTP/2 SETTINGS frame.
-After the QUIC connection is established, an HTTP/2 SETTINGS frame may be sent as the initial frame of the QUIC headers stream (StreamID 3, See {{stream-mapping}}).
+While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake {{!I-D.thomson-quic-tls}}, HTTP/2-specific settings are conveyed in the HTTP/2 SETTINGS frame.
+After the QUIC connection is established, an HTTP/2 SETTINGS frame may be sent as the initial frame of the QUIC headers stream (StreamID 3, See
+{{stream-mapping}}).
 As in HTTP/2, additional SETTINGS frames may be sent mid-connection by either endpoint.

 TODO: decide whether to acknowledge receipt of SETTINGS through empty SETTINGS frames with ACK bit set, as in HTTP/2, or rely on transport-